gethinw/broccoli-es6-concatenator/README.md

   call with a `//# sourceURL` comment.
 Defaults to true, though this may change in the future.

 * `.loaderFile` (string): When specified prepends the contents of `loaderFile`.

+* `.postProcess` (function): An optional function to post-process each file.
+Useful for applying additional transforms on a file-by-file basis, e.g. wrapping for coverage checks.